KEY POINTS:

 Does a learner driver need their own car insurance?

-But if your child is using a family car to learn in, they don’t require their own policy, and can be covered by yours.
+But if your child is using a family car to learn to drive, they don’t require their own policy, and can be covered by yours.

-How can I include my child in my cover?
+How do I include my child in my cover?

 If you’re looking for great value car insurance for you and your family, Canstar can help.
 Each year we release our Car Insurance Awards, which include detailed Star Ratings of the best car insurance policies and providers across a range of driver profiles.